 Honoring dreams through discussion, sound healing, breathwork, painting and shamanic practices allows us to reap the following rewards:

-- Dreams give us an experience of our total selves, and show the way towards health and wholeness through previously unseen, practical/profound messages
+- Dreams give us an experience of our total selves, and show the way towards health and wholeness through previously unseen, practical, profound messages of experience

-- Shamanic practices and drumming provide active tools for accessing the creative imagination to support everyday levels of real assistance with work, relationships, ecology and creation
+- Shamanic practices and drumming provide active tools for accessing true imagination to support everyday levels of real assistance with work, relationships, ecology and creation

-- Work with projections shows us what is true for ourselves and each other and invites taking responsibility for our own lives, maintaining self-empowerment and true livelihood
+- Work with projections shows us what is true for ourselves and each other and encourages taking responsibility for our own lives, maintaining self-empowerment and true livelihood

-- Sleep dreams and waking visions reveal information as well as calls to action supporting physical, psychological, spiritual, emotional and vitally helpful paths to becoming fully human
+- Sleep dreams and waking visions reveal information as well as calls to action and being, assisting physical, psychological, spiritual, emotional and vitally helpful paths to becoming “fully human”

 A Little Bit About Projective-style Dream Work & Sound Healing